betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 It is not about being politically correct or being the language police.
 Its about being willing to acknowledge that certain terms and phrases (and, honestly, even names, icons and logos), however common in current culture, can be unnecessarily exclusive and being willing to consider and adopt alternatives that are less so.

+Given the current social justice climate in which we all operate, some readers will feel that inclusive language efforts are nowhere near enough to meet the moment.
+Others will feel like such efforts are way too much.
+While we can acknowledge both prespectives, it is worth considering that when we're accustomed to parroting the status quo, striving for more inclusive language can feel like oppression.

 Ever since adopting the practice myself, there isn't a week that goes by that I don't have the experience of questioning a term or phrase I am about to use.
 I often spend a few minutes searching the web to learn more about it.
 This includes terms and phrases I have used many times before without really thinking about it.
 We hope the resources we have compiled here are useful to any readers who may be similarly inclined.
 But, beware.
 In seeking greater understanding of the history of terms and phrases you thought you knew, there is a lot of [misinformation](https://en.wikipedia.org/wiki/Rule_of_thumb) out there to sift through as well.